 3) Use Browsing History for Personalization

-As you can see in the screenshot above, I checked out Dan Ariely’s book on behavioral economics and Amazon is making no two bones about remembering my search and making recommendations based on the same.
-A colleague, who checked out watches for women on the same website, got a completely different recommendation list.
+As you can see in the screenshot above, I checked out Dan Ariely’s book on behavioral economics, and Amazon is making no bones about remembering my search and making recommendations based on the same.
+2016 and beyond, eCommerce businesses will be even more focused on personalizing customer experience.

 4) Have a Persistent Shopping Cart